-When you do your DofE expedition, you’ll need to know how to keep yourself safe in the outdoors, and how to act in an emergency.
-Preparing and training with an appropriate, good quality first aid kit helps keep you look after yourself and others.
+When you do your DofE expedition, you’ll need to know how to keep yourself safe in the outdoors and act in an emergency.
+Preparing and training with a first aid kit helps you look after yourself and others.

-You can adapt any first aid kit to your needs by additng specific items for any conditions, allergies or medicinal needs you might have on your journey.
+You can adapt any first aid kit to your needs by adding specific items for any conditions, allergies or other medical needs you might have on your journey.

 The most common expedition first aid problem is blisters.
 Make sure to pack lots of blister plasters and antiseptic wipes.

 - Large size

 - For burns, cuts and grazes

 - Comprehensive range of equipment

 - 24 items